Euro zone bonds yields rise on strong data, dulling QE prospects

 By John Geddie

-LONDON, July 24 (Reuters) - Euro zone bond yields rose on Thursday as investors saw better-than-expected economic data as reducing the chances for the European Central Bank to loosen monetary policy further.
+LONDON, July 24 (Reuters) - Euro zone bond yields edged up on Thursday as investors saw better-than-expected economic data as quelling the need for the European Central Bank to loosen monetary policy further.

-Germany - the bloc’s economic engine room - was set to record the fastest growth rate for three years in its services sector, preliminary data showed.
+Germany - the bloc’s economic engine room - was set to record the fastest growth rate for three years in its services sector, preliminary data showed, seen fuelling an impressive expansion in the euro area’s private sector.

 The data pointed to an upturn in the health of the euro zone economy, which has been propped up in recent months by ultra-easy ECB policy that has in turn pinned government borrowing costs at record lows.

-Strategists said that, without signs of recovery, markets had expected the ECB to start printing money via a programme of asset purchases referred to in economic jargon as quantitative easing - a prospect that has now diminished.
+Strategists said that without signs of recovery, markets had expected the ECB to embark on quantitative easing via a programme of asset purchases - a prospect that has now diminished.

+“The data came against the trend,” said Piet Lammens, a strategist at KBC.

-German 10-year yields rose 3 bps to 1.18 percent, with most other euro zone yields climbing as well.
+German 10-year yields edged 2 bps higher on Thursday to 1.17 percent, while all other euro zone bond yields edged higher by between 0.2 and 2.2 bps.

-U.S. data showing jobless claims at their lowest in more than eight years also helped push yields higher.

-Italian yields were flat at 2.74 percent, with the bonds outperforming their peers after the treasury said it cancelled scheduled bond auctions in mid-August.
+Italian 10-year bonds reversed earlier gains but were still some of the best performing assets relative to their peers, with yields up just 0.2 bps at 2.74 percent.

+Traders said Italy’s decision to cancel scheduled bond auctions in mid-August had created more demand for peripheral bonds in the secondary market.

 Euro zone money market rates edged higher on Thursday and were expected to rise further in coming days, potentially driving up short-term government bond yields, after a drop in excess cash in the bloc’s banking system.